-- In addition to the grades, A, B. C, D, and F, the following symbols are also used: - The grade of "I" (Incomplete) indicates the student has received permission from the instructor to postpone the completion of certain required work or for a deferred final examination.
+In addition to the grades, A, B, C, D, and F, the following symbols are also used:

+- The grade of "I" (Incomplete) indicates the student has received permission from the instructor to postpone the completion of certain required work or for a deferred final examination.
 The student and instructor must complete the "Application for Incomplete Grade" to initiate the process.
 Incomplete course work and deferred examinations must be completed as soon as possible, but not later than the last date to complete "Incomplete" grades during the following semester (See Academic Calendar for pertinent dates).
 An incomplete grade that is not removed within this period will automatically become an "F".
 A student may elect to repeat an "Incomplete" course the following semester.
-If so, the "Incomplete" course will remain on the student's record but will be dropped without academic penalty. - The symbol of "W" (Withdrew on or before Penalty Drop Date) indicates a course dropped after the Class Change period, but on or before the penalty drop date (See College Calendar for pertinent dates).
+If so, the "Incomplete" course will remain on the student's record but will be dropped without academic penalty. - The symbol of "W" (Withdrew on or before Penalty Drop Date) indicates a course dropped after the Class Change period, but on or before the penalty drop date (See Academic Calendar for pertinent dates).
 Any student withdrawing after the Penalty Drop Date receives a grade of "W/F".
 Grades of "W/F" are included as an "F" in the computation of a student's Richard Bland College grade point average.

 - The symbol of "M" (Medical/Extenuating Circumstance Withdrawal) indicates a course dropped after the penalty drop date due to medical/extenuating circumstances with appropriate documentation.
-Approval of the Dean of Faculty is required. - The symbol of "O" (Audit) indicates a course being taken for non-credit. - Additional guidance is available through the Advising, Transfer and Career Center located on the second floor of the Center for Student Affairs.
+Approval of the Dean of Faculty is required. - The symbol of "O" (Audit) indicates a course being taken for non-credit.

-Withdrawal from the College
+Withdrawal from Richard Bland College

 Students who desire to withdraw from the College must complete a "Withdrawal from College" form available from the Office of the Registrar or submit a letter to the Registrar stating the desire to withdraw.
-Students under age eighteen must furnish written permission from their parent or guardian to withdraw from the College.
+Students under the age of eighteen must furnish written permission from their parent or guardian to withdraw from the College.
 Students with outstanding debts to the College must settle their accounts before withdrawing.